 Other Symptoms of Panic Disorder

-Panic disorder doesn't just cause panic attacks.
+Panic disorder is more than simply having a panic attack.
 It also causes other symptoms that may occur any time throughout the day.
-These symptoms aren't necessarily part of a panic diagnosis, but they may occur in those that suffer from panic disorder:

-- Fear of a panic attack.
-Many of those live in constant fear of developing another panic attack.
+- Fear of a panic attack: Many live in constant fear of developing another panic attack.
 In some cases this fear may actually cause another panic attack.

-- Agoraphobia.
-This is when your panic disorder is so strong that you start to become afraid of going outdoors.
-Many people receive a diagnosis of panic disorder "with" or "without" agoraphobia.
+- Agoraphobia: This is when your panic disorder is so strong that you start to become afraid of being in places or situations from which escape may be difficult (or embarrassing), or where help may be unavailable in the event of a panic attack.
+This results in the avoidance of those situations.
+Panic disorder is diagnosed as either "with" or "without" agoraphobia.

-Panic disorder can also cause generalized anxiety symptoms when no anxiety appears to be present.
-This often contributes to health anxiety, which in turn makes it more likely you'll suffer from panic attacks.
+Panic disorder can also cause anxiety symptoms when no logical reason for anxiety appears to be present.
+Additionally, the mere act of worrying about your anxiety may actually lead to further panic attacks.

 Things to Remember About Panic Attack Symptoms

 Panic disorder symptoms can be overwhelming, and if left unchecked can take over your life.
-But it is possible to cure these symptoms, using strategies developed specifically to address your anxiety and the specific symptoms you're dealing with.
+But it is possible to manage these symptoms by using strategies developed specifically to address your anxiety and the specific symptoms you're dealing with.